 In audio applications, grey noise has little purpose, but can be used to subjectively check the neutrality of a sound system.

-In healthcare applications, grey noise is used to treat hyperacusis, an increased sensitivity to normal environmental sounds, or mask tinnitus, a ringing in your ear occurring without any stimulus.
+In healthcare applications, grey noise is sometimes used to mask tinnitus, a buzzing, ringing, or whistling in your ear, occurring without any stimulus.